-The jangling bell above the door yanks my gaze across the counter of the chemist where I work, and a nameless knot takes up residence in my ribcage at the sight of my mother’s pentagenarian boyfriend.
-The public-school bearing and aquiline nose suggest a cultured dignity I know to be at odds with his penchant for guessing your bra-size; a barrel-chest and long legs give him the appearance – I think – of a pompous M&M. Smoothing the wrinkle of dislike curling my own nose I walk around the counter to meet him, self-conscious of my nubile body, face (I hope) unreadable as granite.
+The jangling bell above the door yanks my gaze across the counter of the chemist where I work, and a knot twists in my ribcage at the sight of my mother’s pentagenarian boyfriend.
+The public-school bearing and aquiline nose suggest a cultured dignity I know to be at odds with his penchant for guessing your bra-size.
+A barrel-chest and long legs give him the appearance of a pompous M&M. Smoothing the wrinkle of dislike curling my own nose I walk around the counter to meet him, self-conscious of my nubile body, face (I hope) unreadable as granite.

 He got his feet under the table, smooth as any con artist, through an incident laconically labelled an ‘act of God’ by his motor insurance company… but that’s a story for another day.